benjaminkimball/eater-of-hope/README.md

 npm run server
 ```

-Yes, the separate terminal tab setup seems annoying, but once you start writing code you will quickly forget about it.
+Yes, the separate terminal tab setup seems annoying.
+Once you start developing with this toolbelt, you will quickly forget about it.
 Trust me!